Overcoming Security Challenges at your Data Center

 Information security has become a topic that is at the forefront of every business owner’s mind.
 With the influx of information stored in a data center, it’s becoming increasingly important that data centers take the right steps towards ensuring that they have the proper controls in place to provide secure and efficient services to their clients.
 Let’s explore the challenges of data center security and look at ways we can overcome these challenges.

 What are the biggest risks to data center security?

 Something that we commonly see when auditing our data center clients are personnel without relevant job responsibilities who have access to secure areas such as the data center computer room.
 Limiting physical access to systems with sensitive information should be restricted to only those individuals whose job function requires them to have access.

-Lastly, one of the greatest risks to data centers are cyber threats.
-With new and emerging threats bringing new forms of malware, social engineering, brute force attacks, and other forms of unauthorized access, organizations must be on their toes when it comes to cyber security.
+Lastly, one of the greatest risks to data centers is cyber threats.
+With new and emerging threats bringing new forms of malware, social engineering, brute force attacks, and other forms of unauthorized access, organizations must be on their toes when it comes to cybersecurity.

 From a logical access perspective, data centers should have a robust information security program in place.
 Utilizing an industry framework such as the CIS Critical Security Controls can be a great start towards protecting information, security, and building management systems at a data center.

 It should always start with a Risk Assessment.
 Performing regular risk assessments on information security systems can help you determine the need for redundancy, additional hardening, failover, or business continuity procedures.
 Risk Assessments can help you prioritize your assets, analyze the risks to the assets, and implement controls to address those risks, improving overall data center security.

 What role does penetration testing play in securing a data center?